WesselDeZeeuw/Transportation-Tool/readme.txt

     - Implementation of lights indicate the status of computed costs
     - Updating of parameters leads to different light indication for costs
     - Implementation of "Consider new Pipeline" cost module
+    - Implementation of "Consider existing Pipeline" cost module
+    - Implement XOR New/Existing in the module selection
+    - Implementation of "Compression Costs" cost module
+    - Incorporate warning messages for hoop stress and pressure drop rates
+    - Incorporate the percentage of utilization of flow (and/or leakage)

   Doing
   ------------------------------------------------------------------------------
-    - Enabling the selection of different modules for the Pipeline costs
+    - Enabling the selection of electrolyse costs
     - Enabling the selection of different modules for the Electricity costs
-    - Implementation of "Consider existing Pipeline" cost module
+    - Implementation of results (figures showing breakdown in Capex & Opex)

-  To Do
+    - Implementation of results (data breakdown in costs) To Do
   ------------------------------------------------------------------------------
-    - Incorporate warning messages for hoop stress and pressure drop rates.
-    - Incorporate the percentage of utilization of flow (and/or leakage)
+    -
+    -